Toggling stiffness via multistability: Results

-To further enhance or modulate the variable stiffness effect, we seek to directly manipulate the rotational transfer at the connection between support and curved beams.
-We introduced two scenarios in our Model B, by including hinges at the extremes of the support beam(Fig. \ref{modelB}).
-In the first scenario, we place a hinge at the connection between the support and the curved beams.
-This configuration effectively eliminates any rotation transfer into the curved beam.
-In this case, no bending moment is introduced, and the deformation of the curved beam is identical for the two states, leading to a stiffness ratio of 1.
-In the second scenario, the hinge is located at the intersection between the support beam and the frame.
-This arrangement diminishes the effect of horizontal force, but amplifies the rotations for low slenderness, effectively generating very low stiffness ratios.
-Details on the simulations are reported in the Materials and Methods.
+To modulate the toggleable stiffness effect, we can also directly control the rotational transfer at the interface between the support and curved beams.
+We introduce two scenarios in our Model B by including hinges at the extremes of the support beam (Fig.~\ref{modelB}).
+In the first scenario, a hinge is placed at the junction between the support and curved beams.
+This configuration effectively eliminates any moment transfer into the curved beam.
+In this case, no bending moment is introduced, and the deformation of the curved beam is identical for the two states, leading to a stiffness ratio of unity, as shown in Fig.~\ref{modelB}b.
+In the second scenario, the hinge is positioned at the intersection between the support beam and the frame (bottom hinge).
+This arrangement reduces the effect of horizontal force but amplifies the rotations for low slenderness, effectively generating very low stiffness ratios.
+Details on the simplified beam models (Model A and Model B) are reported in the Supplementary Information.